globelabs/api/PHP/docs/sms.md

 ## Introduction

 The Globe Short Message Service(SMS) API lets you develop client applications to communicate with people via text messaging.
-This document describes how to use the OAUTH/RESTful calling style and client library for PHP.
+This document describes how to use the OAUTH/RESTful calling style and client library for PHP to access and create Globe message data.

 ## Getting Started